-Economists unanimously agree that economic agents' expectations are crucially important in determining macroeconomic outcomes.
-However, mainstream macroeconomists usually simply assume that expectations are rational, leaving unexamined the fundamental question whether individual agents' actual expectations are rational or not.
+Economists agree that economic agents' expectations are crucially important in determining macroeconomic outcomes.
+However, mainstream macroeconomists usually simply assume that expectations are rational.
 Against this background, this study examines the properties of Japanese households' inflation expectations using micro-based inflation expectations data from the Monthly Consumer Confidence Survey Covering All of Japan.
-Our analyses show that actual inflation expectations by Japanese households are not rational in the sense that they are upward biased, at least ex post, and individual households appear not to instantaneously incorporate into their expectations information that is freely available from news reports on the views of professional forecasters.
-Our findings, moreover, suggest that while the sticky information model appears to better explain inflation expectations dynamics (than rational expectations models), we encounter a handful of facts that look inconsistent with the simple model.
+Our analyses show that actual inflation expectations by Japanese households are not rational in the sense that they are upward biased, and individual households appear not to instantaneously incorporate into their expectations information that is freely available from news reports on the views of professional forecasters.

-Keywords: inflation expectations, consumer survey

-JEL classification codes: D84, E31
+Keywords: inflation expectations, consumer survey JEL Classification Codes: D84, E31

-This is a revised version of a paper originally presented at the ESRI International Conference 2009 in Tokyo on June 29, 2009.
+^{} This is a revised version of a paper originally presented at the ESRI International Conference 2009 in Tokyo on June 29, 2009.
 We would like to thank the Department of Business Statistics of ESRI and the Economic Planning Association for providing us with the micro data from their surveys.
 We are also grateful for the many constructive comments from conference participants and, especially, Christopher Carroll, the discussant.
 We would like to thank Yosuke Takeda, Masayuki Keida, and Kanemi Ban for their insightful discussions.
 Financial support from the Grants-in-Aid for Scientific Research (A#23243046) is gratefully acknowledged.